rahulmysore23/rahulmysore23/README.md

 ### Hi there 👋

-#### I'm a Software Engineer with over 5 years of experience, 4 of those in the thrilling rollercoaster ride of startups.
+I'm a Software Engineer with over 7 years of experience, 5 of which have been focused on the thrilling rollercoaster ride of startups.

 ```yaml
 details: